FlorianFreudiger/Minecraft-Timeline-Switcher/README.md

 - Existing stack to overwrite
 - Portainer API key (preferably of a new user)

+The server will be deployed using the `docker-compose-template.yml` file, change it to your liking, do not rename it.
+You will also need to accept the minecraft EULA there in order to start the server.

 Using docker-compose to instead deploy the server on the same host might happen in the future.

 ## Security